NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 This leaves us with a list of lines that fall within the firing cone.

 Finding whether a point falls within the firing cone is done by calculating the barycentric coordinates of the point in relation to the triangle formed between the two points on the defender and the single point on the attacker.
-If alpha beta and gamma are all between 0 and 1, then that point falls within the triangle.
+If alpha, beta, and gamma are all between 0 and 1, then that point falls within the triangle.

 Finding whether a line intersects with the firing cone is a bit trickier.
 Finding the intersection of a line and another line is easy.
 However, finding the intersection between two line segments is more complicated.

-#todo("barycentric coordinate explanation")

-==== Obscuring

-==== Cover
+This is because the intersection point of two lines can be outside of the line segments.
+Whilst an algorithm existed to solve this, it had several bugs that needed to be fixed.

+Now that we have a list of lines that fall within the firing cone we can find the closest point on each line to an operative.
+If the point meets the obscured or in cover requirements then we check if the requirements are also met for the attacker / defender.
+If they are, then we set the defender to be obscured or in cover.

+Finding the closest point on a line to another point is a deceptively difficult problem.
+The solution ended up using some vector algebra to project the point onto the line using a pre-existing algorithm.

 = Evaluation